ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

    * - Test
      - Description
    * - ``test_vector2tile``
-     - Tests the vector-to-tile function for use in JEDI
+     - Tests the vector-to-tile function for use in JEDI.
    * - ``test_create_ens``
      - Tests creation of a pseudo-ensemble for use in LETKF-OI.
    * - ``test_letkfoi_snowda``
-     - Tests the use of LETKF-OI to assimilate snow DA.
+     - Tests the use of LETKF-OI to assimilate snow data.
    * - ``test_apply_jediincr``
      - Tests the ability to add a JEDI increment.
    * - ``test_tile2vector``